terrylinooo/wp-mermaid/README.md

 ## How to use

-WP Mermaid is smart enough that only load mermaid.js when your posts contain Mermaid syntax, by detecting the use of shortcode and block.
+WP Mermaid is smart enough that loads mermaid.js only when your posts contain Mermaid syntax, by detecting the use of shortcode and block.
 So it will not be loaded on your website everywhere.

 ### Shortcode